teamcfadvance/cfVideoScript/README.md

 cfVideoScript
 =============

-Hi, My Name is Gavy randhawa, I had created this Videoscript Long back and in working condition.
+Hi, My Name is Gavy Randhawa, I had created this Videoscript a long time ago and it's in good working condition.

-Now i am giving this Project on Open Source List for all Develoeprs to use it any way they want.
-We should enhance this script to make it best and make use of multiple API's rather than only to specific Youtube API Only.
+Now I am giving this Project on Open Source List for all Develoeprs to use in any way they want.
+We should enhance this script to make it best and make use of multiple API's rather than only to specifically YouTube.

-So cheers Guys and Let's Do it
+So cheers Guys and Let's Do it!

 Gavy Randhawa
 http://www.randhawaworld.com